Toulon: Literature

 Toulon figures prominently in Victor Hugo's Les Misérables.
 It is the location of the infamous prison, the bagne of Toulon, in which the protagonist Jean Valjean spends nineteen years in hard labour.
-Toulon is also the birthplace of the novel's antagonist, Javert.
+Toulon is also where Valjean first encounters the novel's antagonist, Javert.
 One portion of the wall of the old bagne, or prison, where Jean Valjean was supposedly held still stands to the right of the entrance of the Old Harbour.

 In Anthony Powell's novel What's Become of Waring the central characters spend a long summer holiday in Toulon's old town.
 Powell himself stayed at the Hotel du Port et des Negociants on two occasions in the early 1930s and writes in the second volume of his memoirs The naval port, with its small inner harbour, row of cafés along the rade, was quite separate from the business quarter of the town.
 A paddle steamer plied several times a day between this roadstead and the agreeably unsophisticated plage of Les Sablettes.

 Joseph Conrad's last novel, The Rover, is also set around Toulon.

 The last half of Dewey Lambdin's historical fiction novel, H.M.S.
 Cockerel, (the sixth novel in his Alan Lewrie naval adventure series) details the Siege of Toulon from Lewrie's perspective, as he commands a commandeered French barge carrying sea mortars against Lieutenant-Colonel Bonaparte's forces.